grymoire7/MyCLI/README.md

 so far.

-This problem was the impetus for this project, to a hide bunch of functionality behind a few simple commands and make everything highly configuralbe and extensible through a yaml config file.
+This problem was the impetus for this project, to a hide bunch of functionality behind a few simple commands and make everything highly configurable and extensible through a yaml config file.

 That's all nice in theory, but we still need it to have some initial